Once a customer clicks the “Buy” button, their order’s journey begins.

 Why your business needs accurate order management

 Taking the time to implement order management processes and systems can seem like extra red tape when you’re bootstrapping business processes with a small team.

 But as you grow your business, you may fall behind trying to fulfill every single order on your own.
 Here are just a few of the problems solved by accurate order management.

 1. Keep from overstocking and understocking

-Higher inventory turnover can be a good thing as long as you’re not over or understocking.
+A high inventory turnover ratio can be a good thing as long as you’re not over or understocking.

 Overstock and you’re sinking cash you can’t afford on unused products collecting dust before they hopefully sell one day.